-Modern day .NET applications must be well equipped to cope with the scalability demands being put on them due to the explosion of ASP.NET web applications reaching millions of users, WCF web services applications handling Internet of Things (IoT) devices, and Big Data analytics applications processing huge amounts of data.
+Modern-day .NET applications must be well equipped to cope with the ongoing scalability demands.
+These demands might be due to the explosion of ASP.NET web applications reaching millions of users, WCF web services applications handling Internet of Things (IoT) devices, and Big Data analytics applications processing huge amounts of data.
 Scalability here means to maintain the same high performance under extremely heavy loads that you see with no load.

 The architectures of these .NET applications are very scalable because you can add more app servers as you need higher transaction loads.
-But, the problem is with data storage, especially relational databases like SQL Server and Oracle, and mainframe.
-Basically, data storage is unable to scale in the same manner as the application tier.
+However, the problem is with data storage, especially relational databases like SQL Server, Oracle, and mainframe which are unable to scale in the same manner as the application tier.

 Is Migrating to NoSQL a Right Strategy?

-Some people propose that these .NET applications should stop using relational databases or mainframe and instead use a NoSQL database for .NET.
+Some people propose that these .NET applications should stop using relational databases or mainframes and instead use a NoSQL database for .NET.
 But that is not possible in most cases because of business and legacy reasons.
-Relational databases also have various technical merits over NoSQL databases in how they’re able to handle the complexity of real world data.
+Relational databases also have various technical merits over NoSQL databases because they can handle the complexity of real-world data.

 In-Memory NoSQL Store is different from NoSQL Database

 So, what is the answer to this problem?
-Well, the answer is to continue using relational database but with another type of NoSQL.
-And, this is called In-Memory NoSQL store.
-Although, the name sounds very similar to NoSQL databases, however in reality is actually different.
+It is to continue using a relational database but with another type of NoSQL which is called In-Memory NoSQL store.
+Although, the name sounds very similar to NoSQL databases, however in reality is different.
 In-Memory NoSQL store is also called distributed cache or In-Memory Data Grid.

 In-Memory NoSQL store does not persist any data on the disk for permanent storage.
-It keeps it in-memory and is therefore good only as a temporary store.
+It keeps it in memory and is, therefore, is good only as a temporary store.
 As a result, it is not meant to replace relational databases that NoSQL databases claim to do.
-Instead, it is intended to be used “along with” relational databases and helps reduce pressure on them so they’re no longer a scalability bottleneck.
+Instead, it is intended to be used “along with” relational databases and helps reduce pressure so they’re no longer a scalability bottleneck.

 NCache as an In-Memory NoSQL Store

-In-Memory NoSQL store like NCache can be used for caching data coming from relational databases so you can reduce database traffic that making them the bottleneck.
+In-Memory NoSQL stores like NCache can be used for caching data coming from relational databases so you can reduce database traffic.
 It can also be used to store transient data (temporary data) created at runtime for a short period.
-One example of transient data is ASP.NET Session State storage in a load balanced web farm deployment.
+One example of transient data is ASP.NET Session State storage in a load-balanced web farm deployment.